by Matt Slick

 Is Pokemon Dangerous?

 Is Pokemon dangerous?
 Potentially, yes it is.
 It conditions the child who plays the game into accepting occult and evolutionary principles.
 Haunter can hypnotize, eat a person's dreams, and drain their energy.
 Abra reads minds.
 Kadabra emits negative energy that harms others.
 Gastly induces sleep.
 Gengar laughs at peoples' fright.
 Nidoran uses poison.
-The Psychic type of Pokemon are among the strongest in the game.
+The Psychic type of Pokemon is among the strongest in the game.
 Charmander, Haunter, Ivysaur, Kadabra, and many more evolve.
 The children are taught to use these creatures to do their will by invoking colored energy cards, fights, and commands.
-Much of it is reminiscent of occult and eastern mysticism.
+Much of it is reminiscent of the occult and eastern mysticism.

 If children are conditioned to accept these things in youth, then they will be more likely to accept these ideas in adulthood.
 This leads people away from God's word and truth, not toward it.
 This is dangerous to a person's eternal destiny.

 - On the Pokemon rules website, it states, "Carry your Pokmon with you, and you're ready for anything!
 You've got the power in your hands, so use it!"

-- One observer of children playing the game said the children would afterwards mimic the game by summoning the Pokemon to attack others.
+- One observer of children playing the game said the children would afterward mimic the game by summoning the Pokemon to attack others.
 This is occultic.

 - Pokemon are summoned to do battle and to protect.
 This is equivalent to sorcery.